 Raiders vs. Redskins score, highlights, things to know: Cousins humiliates Oakland

-Plus Lynch sputters, the Raiders defense falls flat and the response to Trump continues on Sunday night
+Plus Lynch sputters, the Raiders defense falls flat and the response to Trump continues Sunday night

 The Washington Redskins are legit.
 At least for this week, after what they just perpetrated against the Oakland Raiders on national television.